raquelmdtum/CTDS-Final-Project/README.md

 ## Idea

 First we clean the dataset using the **data.ipynb** notebook.
-The resoult of that will be *data/skincare.cvs* file that only contains skincare products.
+The result of that will be *data/skincare.cvs* file that only contains skincare products.

 Now we perform ***similar items search*** based on the **Jaccard Similarity** by simply running in console: